opentext/appworks-js/README.md

 setActionButtonCallback(callback: any)
 ````

-- Perform a javascript function in your app when the action button is tapped
+- Execute a javascript function in your app when the action button is tapped
 - <b>callback</b>: The callback to run when the action button is tapped.

 ###### closeModalAppWebView